Trewaters/soar/public/help/sequences/create-sequence.md

 - Examples: "30-Minute Morning Practice", "Gentle Evening Flow", "Full Body Strength"
 - A green checkmark appears when you've entered a name

-### Step 2: Add Series to Your Sequence
+### Step 2: Add Flow to Your Sequence

-Use the search field to find and add series (flows) to your sequence:
+Use the search field to find and add flow (flows) to your sequence:

-1. **Search for Series**: Type in the search box to find series by name
+1. **Search for Flow**: Type in the search box to find flow by name
-2. **Select a Series**: Click on a series from the dropdown to add it
+2. **Select a Flow**: Click on a flow from the dropdown to add it
-3. **Build Your Flow**: Add multiple series in the order you want to practice them
+3. **Build Your Flow**: Add multiple flow in the order you want to practice them
-4. **Review Order**: Series are numbered in the order they'll be practiced
+4. **Review Order**: Flow are numbered in the order they'll be practiced

 **Tips:**